mariuz/kernelcompile/README.md

 Compiling latest vanilla kernel with a python script

-it can be used with the stable version or the release candidate one
+it can be used with the stable version or the release candidate one or longterm

 http://mapopa.blogspot.com/2009/01/compiling-2.html